 The energy efficiency of UK housing is very poor, contributing significantly to carbon emissions, and around 13% of households are living in fuel poverty.
 It’s vital that new houses are built to higher standards so that they don’t need costly retrofitting in the future.

-City of York Council is building 600 "zero carbon in use" homes – properties that can be warmed and supplied with electricity and hot water without generating carbon emissions.
+City of York Council is building 400 "zero-carbon in use" homes, which are properties that can be warmed and supplied with electricity and hot water without generating carbon emissions.
 The homes will be built to Passivhaus certification, a standard that leads to very little heat loss.
 Air source heat pumps will be used for heating and hot water, with roof-mounted solar panels supplying electricity.

-The programme includes 600 homes across a number of council-owned sites.
-Two of these sites are in the planning process with construction due to start in early 2022, and first handovers by the end of the year.
-The council is taking a holistic approach to make these developments truly sustainable, the homes will be:
+The 400 Passivhaus homes will be built across a number of council-owned sites.
+The council is taking a holistic approach to make these developments truly sustainable.
+The homes will:

-• in tight-knit terraces, improving their energy efficiency
+• be in tight-knit terraces, improving their energy efficiency

-• positioned to create a maximum solar gain
+• be positioned to create a maximum solar gain

 • have free use of shared e-cargo bikes